jsanders108/ag2_fg_analyzer/README.md

 ---

 ## Conclusion
-This project pairs multi-agent specialization with explicit iterative feedback loops to transform two lengthy, synthetic focus-group transcripts into three decision-ready artifacts (two per-session reports + one unified synthesis).
+This project pairs multi-agent specialization with explicit iterative feedback loops to transform two lengthy, synthetic focus-group transcripts into three decision-ready insights (two per-session reports + one unified synthesis).
 The repeated review → revision passes are the core of the approach—systematically elevating clarity, coverage, and accuracy before anything is marked "final."

-**Time Savings & Efficiency**: What traditionally requires researchers to spend hours manually combing through transcripts, coding responses, and cross-referencing themes is now accomplished in minutes through automated agent workflows.
-This AG2 implementation saves significant time while maintaining the analytical depth and rigor that market research demands, allowing researchers to focus on strategic interpretation and decision-making rather than tedious transcript processing.
+**Time Savings & Efficiency**: A typical two-session focus group analysis that would normally require 8-12 hours (or more) of manual work is completed in under 5 minutes with this AG2 workflow, while maintaining the analytical depth and rigor that market research demands.
+This allows researchers to focus on strategic interpretation and decision-making rather than tedious transcript processing.